Yemen: Mutawakkilite Kingdom

-In 1925, Imam Yahya captured al-Hudaydah from the Idrisids.
-He continued to follow and attack the Idrisids until Asir fell under the control of the imam's forces, forcing the Idrisi to request an agreement that would enable them to administer the region in the name of the imam.
-Imam Yahya refused the offer on the grounds that the Idrisis were of Moroccan descent.
-According to Imam Yahya, the Idrisis, along with the British, were nothing but recent intruders and should be driven out of Yemen permanently.
-In 1927, Imam Yahya's forces were about 50 km away from Aden, Taiz, and Ibb, and were bombed by the British for five days; the imam had to pull back.
+Imam Yahya hamid ed-Din al-Mutawakkil was ruling the northern highlands independently from 1911, from which he began a conquest of the Yemen lands.
+In 1925 Yahya captured al-Hudaydah from the Idrisids.
+In 1927, Yahya's forces were about 50 km away from Aden, Taiz, and Ibb, and were bombed by the British for five days; the imam had to pull back.
 Small Bedouin forces, mainly from the Madh'hij confederation of Marib, attacked Shabwah but were bombed by the British and had to retreat.